mooofin/DOOM_ProceduralEngine/README.md

     -   "If I am a floor and have 5 or more tree neighbors, I become a tree."
     -   Otherwise, I become a floor.
     This process naturally carves out large, open caverns and smooths out the initial noise into a playable map.

+### Infinite World System

+The game features a truly infinite world that never shows the background color, creating a seamless exploration experience.

+-   **Coordinate Wrapping:** Using modulo operations (`((x % WORLD_WIDTH) + WORLD_WIDTH) % WORLD_WIDTH`), the game wraps coordinates so that when you reach the edge of the 200x200 world, you seamlessly appear on the opposite side.
+-   **Seamless Rendering:** The rendering system draws extra tiles around the visible area and wraps their coordinates, ensuring smooth transitions as you move across world boundaries.
+-   **Collision System Integration:** All collision detection (bullets, enemies, player movement) works with wrapped coordinates, so gameplay remains consistent across world boundaries.
+-   **Performance Optimization:** Only visible tiles are rendered, maintaining 60 FPS even with the larger world size.

+### Parallax Loading Screen

+The game features a cinematic loading screen that demonstrates advanced graphics techniques.

+-   **Multi-Layer Parallax:** Five mountain layers scroll at different speeds (0.1x to 0.8x) creating a convincing sense of depth and movement.
+-   **Seamless Scrolling:** Each layer uses multiple sprite copies to create infinite horizontal scrolling without visible seams.
+-   **Smooth Transitions:** The loading screen includes fade-in effects for text elements and smooth progress indication.
+-   **Asset Management:** All mountain textures are loaded and optimized with proper scaling and positioning.

 ### Rendering Pipeline: The Art of Spritesheets